On the study of cellular automata on modulo-recurrent words: Cellular automata and Sturmian words

 \subsection{Palindromic properties}

-In this subsection, we study the palindromic complexity function and the richness of $F(\textbf{v})$.
+In this subsection, we will study the palindromic complexity function and the palindromic richness of $F(\textbf{v})$.

-\begin{Lemme} Any palindromic factor of length greather than $n_0$ of $F(\textbf{\emph{v}})$ comes from a palindromic factor of $\textbf{\emph{v}}$. \end{Lemme} \textbf{Proof:} First, note that $F$ satisfies the conditions of Theorem \ref{Theo-stable}, i.e, $F(\textbf{v})$ is stable by reflection.
-Let $v_1$ be a palindromic factor of $F(\textbf{v})$ such that $|v_1|> n_0$.
+\begin{Lemme} Let $\emph{v}$ be Sturmian and $F$ be a SCA.
+Then, any palindromic factor of $F(\textbf{\emph{v}})$ of length greater than $n_0$ comes from a palindromic factor of $\textbf{\emph{v}}$. \end{Lemme} \begin{proof} Let $v_1$ be a palindromic factor of $F(\textbf{v})$ such that $|v_1|> n_0$.
 Then, by Lemma \ref{Lem1-auto-stur}, $v_1$ comes from only one factor $u_1$ of $\textbf{v}$.
-Thus, by Corollary \ref{cor-inj}, we deduce that $u_1$ is a palindrome. $\square$
+Thus, since |$v_1|> n_0$, we can apply the same reasoning as in Theorem \ref{Theo-stable} and Corollary \ref{pal1} to show that $u_1$ is a palindromic factor. \end{proof}